On the algebraic K-theory of the coordinate axes over the integers: Introduction

 \section{Introduction}

-Let $k$ be a ring, let $A=k[x,y]/(xy)$, and let $I=(x,y)$ be the augmentation ideal.
-Then the $K$-groups of $A$ can be expressed as a direct sum

-In \cite{He07}, Hesselholt evalulated the algebraic $K$-groups $K_*(A,I)$ when $k$ is a regular $\bF_p$-algebra in terms of the big de\,Rham-Witt forms of $k$.
-Here we study the case where $k=\bZ$ is the ring of integers.
-It was proved by Geller, Reid, and Weibel \cite{GeReWe89} that for every nonnegative integer $q$ the abelian group $K_q(\mathbb{Z}[x,y]/(xy), (x,y))$ has rank $0$ if $q$ is odd and $1$ if $q$ is even.
-We prove the following result:
+In general algebraic $K$-theory groups are difficult to compute, and relatively few computations exist in the literature.
+More than 30 years ago the relative algebraic $K$-theory group $K_q(\mathbb{Z}[x,y]/(xy), (x,y))$ was considered by Dennis and Krusemeyer \cite{DeKr79}, who computed this group when $q=2$.
+About 20 years ago, work of Geller, Reid, and Weibel \cite{GeReWe89} showed that for every nonnegative integer $q$ the abelian group $K_q(\mathbb{Z}[x,y]/(xy), (x,y))$ has rank $0$ if $q$ is odd and $1$ if $q$ is even.
+We prove the following more precise result:

-\begin{lettertheorem} For any $i \geq 0$ \begin{enumerate} \item The abelian group $K_{2i}(\mathbb{Z}[x,y]/(xy), (x,y))$ is free of rank $1$. \item The abelian group $K_{2i+1}(\mathbb{Z}[x,y]/(xy), (x,y))$ is finite of order $(i!)^2$. \end{enumerate} \end{lettertheorem} We currently do not know the group structure of the finite abelian group in degree $2i+1$, except for small values of $i$.
-Note that this result agrees with the calculation by Dennis and Krusemeyer \cite{DeKr79} of the group in degree 2.
+\begin{theorem} For any $i \geq 0$ \begin{enumerate} \item The abelian group $K_{2i}(\mathbb{Z}[x,y]/(xy), (x,y))$ is free of rank $1$. \item The abelian group $K_{2i+1}(\mathbb{Z}[x,y]/(xy), (x,y))$ is finite of order $(i!)^2$. \end{enumerate} \end{theorem} In \cite{He07}, Hesselholt evalulated the algebraic $K$-groups $K_*(k[x,y]/(xy), (x,y))$ when $k$ is a regular $\bF_p$-algebra in terms of the big de\,Rham-Witt forms of $k$.
+Here we use a similar approach but exploit new equivariant homotopy computations for the topological Hochschild homology of the integers to obtain the results in Theorem \ref{thm:main}.

+For a ring $A$, the cyclotomic trace map \cite{BHM}, $trc: K(A) \rightarrow \TC(A),$ relates the algebraic $K$-theory of $A$ to the topological cyclic homology of $A$.
+This map is often close to an equivalence \cite{HeMa97, Mc97, GeHe06}, so in good cases the computation of algebraic $K$-theory, $K_q(A)$ can be reduced to the computation of topological cyclic homology, $\TC_q(A)$.

+Topological cyclic homology is defined by looking at fixed points of topological Hochschild homology, $T(A)$.
+The circle $S^1$ acts on $T(A)$, and we define $\TR^n(A;p) = T(A)^{C_{p^{n-1}}}$ to be the fixed point spectrum under the action of the cyclic group of order $p^{n-1}$ considered as a subgroup of $S^1$.
+To compute topological cyclic homology it is essential to compute the homotopy groups of these spectra: